Bottomline Technologies (de) (NASDAQ:EPAY) Issues Q2 2022 Earnings Guidance

+Bottomline Technologies (de) (NASDAQ:EPAY) last issued its quarterly earnings data on Monday, November 8th.
+The technology company reported $0.22 earnings per share for the quarter, missing analysts’ consensus estimates of $0.25 by ($0.03).
+Bottomline Technologies (de) had a positive return on equity of 0.81% and a negative net margin of 4.47%.
+During the same period in the prior year, the business posted $0.12 EPS.
+As a group, equities analysts forecast that Bottomline Technologies will post 0.26 EPS for the current year.

-In other Bottomline Technologies (de) news, Director Ken D’amato sold 5,000 shares of Bottomline Technologies (de) stock in a transaction that occurred on Friday, September 3rd.
-The stock was sold at an average price of $42.98, for a total transaction of $214,900.00.
-Following the sale, the director now directly owns 15,000 shares in the company, valued at approximately $644,700.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-Also, CEO Robert A. Eberle sold 1,397 shares of the business’s stock in a transaction that occurred on Monday, August 23rd.
-The shares were sold at an average price of $41.40, for a total value of $57,835.80.
+In other news, insider John Francis Kelly sold 959 shares of the company’s stock in a transaction that occurred on Monday, August 23rd.
+The stock was sold at an average price of $41.40, for a total value of $39,702.60.
+Following the completion of the transaction, the insider now directly owns 50,415 shares of the company’s stock, valued at $2,087,181.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Also, insider Norman J. Deluca sold 5,000 shares of the company’s stock in a transaction that occurred on Wednesday, October 20th.
+The shares were sold at an average price of $45.00, for a total value of $225,000.00.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 21,836 shares of company stock worth $926,031 over the last 90 days.
-2.80% of the stock is owned by company insiders.
+Insiders have sold a total of 21,836 shares of company stock valued at $926,031 over the last three months.
+Corporate insiders own 2.80% of the company’s stock.

-A hedge fund recently raised its stake in Bottomline Technologies (de) stock.
-Morgan Stanley boosted its stake in shares of Bottomline Technologies (de), Inc. (NASDAQ:EPAY) by 138.2% in the second quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 718,992 shares of the technology company’s stock after purchasing an additional 417,173 shares during the quarter.
-Morgan Stanley owned approximately 1.58% of Bottomline Technologies (de) worth $26,661,000 at the end of the most recent reporting period.
-Hedge funds and other institutional investors own 90.43% of the company’s stock.
+An institutional investor recently raised its position in Bottomline Technologies (de) stock.
+LPL Financial LLC grew its stake in shares of Bottomline Technologies (de), Inc. (NASDAQ:EPAY) by 36.1% during the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The institutional investor owned 9,219 shares of the technology company’s stock after acquiring an additional 2,444 shares during the period.
+LPL Financial LLC’s holdings in Bottomline Technologies (de) were worth $359,000 at the end of the most recent reporting period.
+90.43% of the stock is currently owned by institutional investors and hedge funds.

 Bottomline Technologies, Inc engages in facilitating electronic payments and transaction settlement between businesses, vendors, and banks.
 It operates through the following segments: Cloud Solutions; Banking Solutions; Payments and Transactional Documents; and Other.
 The Cloud Solutions segment provides customers with SaaS technology offerings that facilitate electronic payment, electronic invoicing, and spend management.